 FAQ About Changing Soil pH

-• Coffee grounds won’t lower your soil pH in the long run.
+Coffee grounds won’t lower your soil pH in the long run.
 Their pH is 6.5 to 6.8, putting them only slightly below neutral.
 You might see a slight decrease in pH when you add them to alkaline soils, but the effect doesn’t last.
+If you’re serious about lowering pH, stick with elemental sulfur or iron sulfate.

-If you need a hand with your lawn care or gardening, reach out!
-Local LawnStarter professionals can handle everything from weed control to fertilization.
-You can sit back and enjoy a lush, green yard without the hassle.
+If you need a hand with your lawn care, reach out to a pro in your area.
+LawnStarter’s local lawn care professionals can handle everything from weed control to fertilization so you can sit back and enjoy a lush, green yard without the hassle.

 Sources:

-Main Image: Wood ash.
-Photo Credit: tonifrito / Adobe Stock
+Main Image: Hand spreading wood ash on soil.
+Image Credit: tonifrito / Adobe Stock